The mixture of two or more metals which strengthens the metal, and/or enhances its appearance.

-The spectral colors that can be seen in an opal when it is rotated or moved.
+The spectral colors can be seen in an opal when it is rotated or moved.

 A diamond or gemstone is mounted to the metal with prongs that wrap around its girdle, and are usually secured to the crown of the stone.

-The relationship of a diamond’s parts to one another, such as crown angle, crown height and table percentage, which ultimately determine a stone’s brilliance.
+The relationship of a diamond’s parts to one another, such as crown angle, crown height, and table percentage, ultimately determine a stone’s brilliance.

 The flashes of light that can be seen in a diamond when rotated under a natural or artificial light source.

 Rings, pendants, earrings, bracelets, or necklaces that feature one diamond in its setting.

 The precision of the alignment of a diamond’s facets.
 The more symmetrical, the better the return of light.

 The flat surface on the top of a diamond or gemstone.

 A diamond or gemstone is suspended inside the metal setting, where most of the diamond is exposed.

 The ability of a diamond or gemstone to resist breakage (or fracturing) from impact.